AlphaMC0/Universal-Protection-Agency-Data/README.md

 - Origin      : Southeast Asia, Cambodia
 - Education   : Elon University
 - History     : Nuclear Engineer / Web Developer
-- Dr.SL joined the agency due to Dr.Krieger's insistance.
-Dr.L developed the lazer sword, energy shotgun, energy sniper, energy assult rifle and the energy pistol with the help of Dr.Krieger and Dr.L in F10.
-Dr.SL helped with building the cores of all the weapons.
-Dr.SL is very secretive about her work.
+- Dr.SoLazs helped Dr.Krieger and Dr.Onyx develop the energy pistol and the energy shotgun in the year 2039, She later helped them develop the energy sniper and the energy assult rifle in the year 2043.
+Dr.SoLaz is infamous for her resourcefulness.